-Focus your energy on fully recovering from your previous relationship.
+Focus your energy on entirely recovering from your previous relationship.

-Don’t dwell on your ex-partner and memories associated with them.
+Don’t dwell on your ex-partner and the memories associated with them.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.